 The majority of the Medical Center's revenue is generated through agreements with thirdparty payors that provide for reimbursement to the Medical Center at amounts different from its established charges.
-Approximately 26% and 33% of the Medical Center's gross patient revenue for the year ended June 30, 2015, was derived from the Medicare and Medicaid programs, respectively, the continuation of which are dependent upon governmental policies.
-For the year ended June 30, 2014, approximately 27% and 16% were derived from the Medicare and Medicaid programs, respectively.
+Approximately 31% and 27% of the Medical Center's gross patient revenue for the year ended June 30, 2016, was derived from the Medicare and Medicaid programs, respectively, the continuation of which are dependent upon governmental policies and government funding.
+For the year ended June 30, 2015, approximately 33% and 26% were derived from the Medicare and Medicaid programs, respectively.
 Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded revenue estimates could change as a result of regulatory review.
 The implementation of the Affordable Care Act on January 1, 2014 profoundly impacted not only the proportion of patients covered by Medicaid, but it also affected the reimbursement rates paid by Medicaid for hospital services.
-See Note 2, Use of Estimates, for further discussion of the change in estimate for the year ended June 30, 2014 net patient revenue.
+See Note 2, Use of Estimates, for further discussion of the change in estimate for the year ended June 30, 2014 that impacted net patient revenue reported in fiscal year ended June 30, 2015.
 Contractual adjustments under third-party reimbursement programs represent the difference between the Medical Center's billings at established charges for services and amounts reimbursed by third-party payors.
 A summary of the basis of reimbursement from major third-party payors follows: